-$$H{co}(\boldsymbol{\lambda}^, \boldsymbol{y}^, u^, v^) \le H{co}(\boldsymbol{\lambda}^, \boldsymbol{y}^, u, v).$$ (19)

-Since the equations of motion for the components of y are linear both in u and v, one can check the optimal signals satisfying the condition (19) are where sgn is the sign function that is 1(-1) when its argument in positive (negative).
+$$H{co}(\boldsymbol{\lambda}^, \boldsymbol{y}^, u^, v^) \le H{co}(\boldsymbol{\lambda}^, \boldsymbol{y}^, u, v). \tag{19}$$ where sgn is the sign function that is 1(-1) when its argument in positive (negative).
 We remark that the sign function form of the control has a simple intuitive explanation: in the case of quadratic feedback one wants to stiffen (weaken) the trap maximally when the particle moves away (towards) the trap center, and, similarly in the case of linear (electric) feedback one would like to stop the particle in its motion by applying the maximum "breaking" force.
-The only restriction is thus on the the feedback strength, i.e. on the modulation depth: if the modulation depth is too strong one risks losing track of the particle, or worse, losing the particle from the trap.
+The only restriction is thus on the feedback strength, i.e. on the modulation depth: if the modulation depth is too strong one risks loosing track of the particle, or worse, loosing the particle from the trap.
+In order to obtain the explicit expressions for the two control functions, one needs to solve the two coupled sets of equations (17)-(18).
+This is in general a hard task because, while the state equations (18) have initial boundary conditions and propagate forward in time, the costate equations (17) have final boundary conditions (at the measurement time Δt) and propagate backward in time [59].
+As we will discuss in the next section, under certain conditions it is numerically convenient to adopt a different strategy instead of solving the co-state equations.